 The regular cat litter that you buy from the store is not usually very environmentally friendly.
 Due to the way it’s made and the substances that it contains we cannot dispose of it in a green way as this would just damage the environment even more.
 These types of litter are usually made from sodium bentonite which is a highly absorbent clay that is mined out.

 Why should you dispose the green way?

+Cat litter contains some chemicals that can be toxic to both animals and humans.
 By using sustainable cat litter you eliminate those toxins from your life and reduce the risk of damage it does to the environment.

 We should try to make the best possible to have a recycling system in our household and change some of our daily habits to have less impact on the environment.
 Cat litter can be the starting point for that.
 If you are used to recycling household litter than cat litter can fit right in.

 If you live in a flat there aren’t many ways you can dispose of cat litter in an organic way, but you may do things that help with the environment such as using sustainable litter and avoid using plastic bags to dispose of cat litter.

 Only by ditching clay cat litter you are doing more than you think!

 Nearly all the bentonite clay is obtained by strip mining.
 If you’re wondering what is strip mining I think an image will do better.

 Can you flush cat waste in the toilet?